hgallery/WebServerLogParserType1/README.md

 # WebServerLogParserType1

-Purpose:
+**Purpose:**

 For a specific log file format, this CLI application extracts the useful data items, and sums up the selected data.

-Scenario:
+**Scenario:**

 There are a number of shops that sell food items.
 Each shop has a number of employees.
 There is a warehouse that supplies food items to the shops.
 Whenever employees submit an order to the warehouse, the activity is logged.

-The project contains these source files:
+**The project contains these source files:**

 - Parser.java: This class extracts the useful data items and stores them to a list.
 - Statistics.java: This class counts how many orders of each food item have been placed, and stores the counting in key-value pairs in the format of <food_item, number_of_orders>
 - FileWriter.java: This interface is implemented by Parser and Statistics for a pattern.
 - Main.java: This class instantiates Parser and Statistics, and uses them.
 - Constants.java: This class has the constant values used in the project.

-The project contains these data files:
+**The project contains these data files:**

 - Input file: input.txt (The program reads the data from this log file that is in a specific format.)
 - Output file 1: output_useful_items.txt  (The program writes the extracted data items to this file.)
 - Output file 2: output_usage_volume.txt  (The program writes the food ordering usage volume to this file.)

-A number of modern techniques and features are used in the program including:
+**A number of modern techniques and features are used including:**

 - Generics
 - Lambda Expression
 - Functional Programming